 Sources for additional information

 - Certificates constitute an important tool to protect the privacy of research study participants.
-Information can be obtained at the National Institute of Health.
+Information can be obtained at the National Institute of Health (Link is external).

 - For more information legal issues and challenges related to the validity of CoC see Wolfe et al. Certificates of Confidentiality: Protecting Human Subject Research Data in Law and Practice.